 Remedy

-On certain vehicles, the passenger seat belt assemblies may contain defective automatic locking retractors (ALR).
-As a result, the seat belts may not properly lock to secure a child seat.
+On a small number of vehicles, the rear seat belt anchor bolts may not have been properly tightened.
+As a result, the rear seat belts may not work properly in a crash.

 Safety Risk